NitishSingh8/Breadboard-Power-Supply-PCB/README.md

 The PCB is compact and designed to directly interface with a standard breadboard, making it suitable for testing and developing electronic circuits.

 ---
+## 💡 Motivation
+Breadboards require a stable and portable power source.
+This project was designed to create a compact and efficient solution for powering circuits during prototyping.
+---

 ##  Objectives
 - Design a reliable and compact power supply for breadboard use